philips-forks/ml-project-template-philips/README.md

 **Notes:**
 - On Windows machine.
 If PowerShell says "execution of scripts is disabled on this system", you can  run in powershell with admin rights: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine` to allow scripts execution.
 But do it with caution, since some scripts can be vulnerable.
 For the details follow the [link](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).
-- You can [attach](https://code.visualstudio.com/docs/remote/containers) VSCode to a running container
+- You can attach VSCode to a running container: [quick tutorial](https://github.com/lobantseff/template-ml-project/blob/master/docs/VSCODE.md), [documentation](https://code.visualstudio.com/docs/remote/containers)
-- To attach VSCode to the container run on remote server, follow [this link](https://github.com/lobantseff/template-ml-project/blob/master/docs/VSCODE.md)
 - If you want to commit minor updates from a running container to the built image use:
     `docker commit --change='CMD jupyter lab --no-browser' updated_container_name_or_hash docker_image_name`
     (_not recommended as daily practice, it is better to update the environment or Dockerfile instead_)